jacob-8/kitbook/packages/kitbook/src/docs/9-maintainer-notes/4-todo.md

 - `npm publish --tag beta`

 ## Important before encouraging others to use
-- improve adjustment for iframe width and height (and clarify where borders are)
 - DRY things out
 - show Story and Variant code in sidebar
   - fetch raw code strings via store